 I’m not in the habit of reading obituaries, and I pretty much NEVER discuss death notices with my children.
-But when I saw several of my friends share the obituary of a young girl on Facebook last night, my interest was piqued.
+But when I saw several of my friends share the obituary of a young girl on Facebook, my interest was piqued.
 Did the child of a mutual acquaintance or friend-of-a-friend pass away and I had not heard about it?

 No, I found out when I clicked to read.
 All of my friends were sharing the obituary of a complete and total stranger.
 In fact, this young girl’s obituary is going viral, for a very powerful reason.
 Because in 15-year-old Sadie L. Riggs’ obituary, her family took a strong stand to attempt to save other lives—and it’s one we need to share with our own children.

-Sadie, who you can tell from her obituary was dearly loved, committed suicide.
+Sadie, who you can tell from her obituary was dearly loved, died by suicide.
 And her family is feeling this devastating loss.

 The obituary starts with a description of Sadie’s short life: